-On Everlasting Security and the Hybrid Bounded Storage Model: The bounded storage model (BSM) of Maurer [62] provides the setting for the appealing notion of everlasting security [3, 22].
-Loosely speaking, two parties, Alice and Bob, that share a secret key in advance, may use the BSM to encrypt messages in a way that the messages remain secure against an adversary which has storage limitations (yet is computationally unbounded), even if the shared secret key is eventually revealed.
+On Everlasting Security and the Hybrid Bounded Storage Model: The bounded storage model (BSM) of Maurer [44] provides the setting for the appealing notion of everlasting security [4, 16].
+Loosely speaking, two parties, Alice and Bob, that share a secret key in advance, may use the BSM to encrypt messages in a way that the messages remain secure against a computationally unbounded adversary, even if the shared secret key is eventually revealed.

-However, if the parties do not meet in advance to agree on a secret key then everlasting security requires high storage requirements from Alice and Bob [29], rendering encryption in this model less appealing.
-Hoping to overcome this, it was suggested to combine the BSM with computational assumptions; we refer to this as the hybrid BSM.
-Specifically, the suggestion is to run a computational key agreement protocol in order to agree on a shared secret key, and then run one of the existing BSM encryption schemes.
-Dziembowski and Maurer [29] showed that this idea does not necessarily work in all cases, by showing an attack on a protocol consisting of the combination of a specific (artificial) computational key agreement protocol with a specific BSM encryption scheme.
+However, if the parties do not meet in advance to agree on a secret key then everlasting security requires high storage requirements from Alice and Bob [22], rendering encryption in this model less appealing.
+Hoping to overcome this, it was suggested to combine the BSM with computational assumptions (what is called here the hybrid BSM).
+In particular, to run a computational key agreement protocol in order to agree on a shared secret key, and then run one of the existing BSM schemes.
+Dziembowski and Maurer [22] showed that this idea does not necessarily work in all cases, by showing an attack on a protocol consisting of the combination of a specific (artificial) computational key agreement protocol with a specific BSM encryption scheme.

-We show that compression of $\mathcal{NP}$ instances can be used to attack all hybrid BSM schemes.
-Or in other words, if a compression of SAT exists (even one that allows errors), then the hybrid BSM is no more powerful than the standard BSM.
-One interpretation of this result is that in order to prove everlasting security for a hybrid BSM scheme without further conditions, one must prove that there exists no compression algorithm for SAT or at least make a reasonable incompressibility assumption regarding the resulting formulae.
-Note however that a straightforward assumption of the form "this distribution on SAT formulae is incompressible" is not efficiently falsifiable, in the sense of Naor [68], that is, it is not clear how to set up a challenge that can be solved in case the assumption is false.
+We show that compression of \mathcal{NP} instances can be used to attack all hybrid BSM schemes.
+Or in other words, if a compression of SAT exists, then the hybrid BSM is no more powerful than the standard BSM.
+One interpretation of this result is that in order to prove everlasting security for a hybrid BSM scheme, without further conditions, one must prove that there exists no compression algorithm for SAT.
+Alternatively, as a relaxation, one should come up with a reasonable incompressibility assumption regarding the resulting formulae.
+Note however that a straightforward assumption of the form "this distribution on SAT formulae is incompressible" is not efficiently falsifiable, in the sense of Naor [49], that is, it is not clear how to set up a challenge that can be solved in case the assumption is false.